SafetyWing Travel Insurance Review: Tested After 4 Years

 • Your bank account information

-As of writing, the average wait time for reimbursements is about 4 days, which is impressively fast compared to most travel insurance companies.
+Claims on the Essential plan now have a $0 deductible, meaning your approved medical costs are reimbursed in full with no out-of-pocket minimum.
+The average wait time for reimbursements is about 4 days, which is impressively fast compared to most travel insurance companies.

 saafetywing claim form